tessercat/daoistic-data/blog/right-thing/notes.md

 If I were to apply
-its lesson in Dao De natural law to Laozi's water buffalo, he raised her, but doesn't own her, he guides her, but she doesn't need him, he fattens her, but not for slaughter.
+its lesson in Dao De natural law to Laozi's water buffalo, he raised her but doesn't own her, he guides her but she doesn't need him, he fattens her but not for slaughter.